department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="right-size">What if my photo isn’t the right size?</button>
 <div id="right-size" class="usa-accordion-content">

 If your photo dimensions are less than 350 pixels on any side, we suggest you choose a different photo or take a new photo with a smartphone or digital camera.
-If you don’t have a smartphone or digital camera, you can get a passport photo taken at your local drugstore or shipping center.
+If you don’t have a smartphone or digital camera, you can get a passport photo taken at your local retail pharmacy or shipping center.

 If your photo isn't square, the Veteran ID Card application includes a tool to help you resize your photo.
 If you’re using a screen reader, we recommend you start with a square photo, like a passport photo.
 This will make the application easier to use.